grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/github/index.md

 > **Note:** This feature is behind the `accessTokenExpirationCheck` feature toggle.

-GitHub OAuth applications do not support refresh tokens, because the provided access tokens do not specify an expiry date.
+GitHub OAuth applications do not support refresh tokens because the provided access tokens do not expire.

 ### team_ids